In this article:

 How Credit Scores and Credit-Based Insurance Scores Differ

-- Location: Your home's location and nearby resources can be important, as living close to a fire station or in a low-crime area can lead to lower premiums.
+- Location: Your home's location and neighborhood characteristics can be important, as living close to a fire station or in a low-crime area, for example, can lead to lower premiums.

 - The home's age, renovations and materials: The structure itself is also important, as an old home that could use a new roof may pose a higher risk to insurers than a newly built or remodeled home.
 Similarly, the building material and construction methods can impact premiums as these factors affect the home's vulnerability to fire or other covered hazards.